panrg/questions/draft-irtf-panrg-questions.md

 In the current Internet architecture, the network layer provides an unverifiable, best-effort service to the endpoints using it.
-While there are technologies that attempt better-than-best-effort delivery, the interfaces to these are generally administrative as opposed to endpoint-exposed (e.g. PCE
-{{?RFC4655}} and SD-WAN approaches), and they are often restricted to single administrative domains.
+While there are technologies that attempt better-than-best-effort delivery, the interfaces to these are generally administrative as opposed to endpoint-exposed (e.g. Path Computation Element (PCE) {{?RFC4655}} and Software-Defined Wide Area Network (SD-WAN) approaches), and they are often restricted to single administrative domains.
 In this environment, an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.

-A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec AH
+A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec Authentication Header (AH) {{?RFC4302}} or Transport Layer Security (TLS)
-{{?RFC4302}} or TLS {{?RFC8446}} can authenticate the remote endpoint.
+{{?RFC8446}} can authenticate the remote endpoint.
 However, little, if any, explicit information about the path is available to the endpoint, and assumptions about that path often do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.